zephyrproject-rtos/zephyr/doc/services/device_mgmt/smp_groups/smp_group_1.rst

 If library gets request with "off" equal zero it checks stored "sha" within its state and if it matches it will respond to update client application with offset that it should continue with.
+In case when application supports image post processing, and responses return "install_progress" value, after receiving final response with "off" equal to image size, application can keep sending request with "off" equal to image size and no image data to keep getting "install_progress" value.

 Image upload response
 =====================